pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "There is perhaps nothing worse than reaching the top of the ladder and discovering that you’re on the wrong wall."
 --Joseph Campbell

+"The care you fear to enter holds the treasure you seek."
+--Joseph Campbell

 "Nobody realizes that some people expend tremendous energy merely to be normal."
 --Albert Camus